resources / blog /

 And it is happening more than ever.
 A 2024 report found that porch pirates stole about 12 billion dollars worth of packages in the past year, with 58 million Americans dealing with a missing delivery in the last 12 months.

-It always gets worse during busy shopping seasons, especially during Black Friday, Cyber Monday and prime days.
+It always gets worse whenever there’s a big sale.
 That is exactly why shipping protection exists.

 Here’s what shipping protection covers: